 - Ignored Expert: Gave the Watchers, who are Loop aware, a heads-up on what was going on, telling them not to worry.
 They decided to break their non-interference vow and make sure everything followed the original course of history, even trying to threaten Thor into giving them the information they wanted.
 He just distracted them and let the Loop run out.

-- Nice Job Breaking It Admin: Is responsible for the Goat Simulator loops, along with Hercules.
+- Nice Job Breaking It, Hero!: Is responsible for the Goat Simulator loops, along with Hercules.

 - One Steve Limit: Averted, but he's obviously not that same as that Thor.
 He tends to refer to himself as The Real Thor to avoid this.